-We all have those items that you always seem to lose or just constantly need more of no matter how many you buy.
+We all have an items that we always seem to lose or just constantly need more of no matter how much of it we buy.
 For many people — including myself— that item is lip balm.
-I have multiples of my favorites (there’s a teeny tub of Vaseline and a Rhode peptide lip treatment in every bag) and somehow still find myself picking up another just in case.
+I have multiples of my favorites (there’s a teeny tub of Vaseline and a Rhode peptide lip treatment in my every bag) and somehow still find myself picking up another just in case.
 Most of us can attest to having a few rolling around in the bottom of our bags, and who doesn’t have at least two hanging out in their desk drawers?
 So unless you magically keep track of your teeny-tiny tube of lip balm wherever you go, chances are you’re looking to buy more.
 To help you navigate which to buy, we put together a list of some very hydrating (and mostly very cheap) options recommended by makeup artists, a dermatologist, and Strategist staffers who are very passionate about their balms.

 What we’re looking for